vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

 to add production-ready monitoring features to your `pal-tracker` application.

-## Learning Outcomes
+## Learning outcomes

 After completing the lab, you will be able to:

 - Explain how to set up Actuator for a Spring Boot app
 - Explain uses for health indicators and availability probes

 ## Get started